jacobcmurphy/nanotwitter/README.md

 Load Testing Information
 ------------------------
 Since we use AJAX heavily, the actual data endpoints to test are:
-/ - home page if non logged-in
+/ - home page if not logged-in
 /api/v1/tweet/to/100002 - get all tweets from people Test user follows
 /test_tweet - to make a tweet by user Test
 /test_follow - to randomly follow someone by user Test